29 May Why Culture Matters

-3) Culture and engagement work synergistically to affect business outcomes; their impact is greater when combined than when either is emphasised independently of the other.
+3) Culture and engagement work synergistically to affect business outcomes; their impact is greater when combined than when either is emphasized independently of the other.

-In addition to the Boyce study mentioned above that found positive culture transformation initiatives impact customer satisfaction within the first year, an expansive study conducted in the health care industry found organisational culture to be strongly associated with patient satisfaction.
+In addition to the Boyce study mentioned above that found positive culture transformation initiatives impact customer satisfaction within the first year, an expansive study conducted in the health care industry found organizational culture to be strongly associated with patient satisfaction.
 Gregory and colleagues gathered data from 99 hospitals across the U.S. and found both group cultures and balanced cultures to have the highest patient satisfaction scores.
-Group cultures were described as emphasising collaboration, empowerment, employee development, and company morale, while balanced cultures were characterised by adaptability, mission, consistency, and employee involvement.
+Group cultures were described as emphasizing collaboration, empowerment, employee development, and company morale, while balanced cultures were characterized by adaptability, mission, consistency, and employee involvement.

-The influential reach of organisational culture seems to be growing.
-There are indications from research, millennial generation surveys, and social media that organisational culture is becoming an important factor in the fiercely competitive talent market.
-Recruits are starting to see culture and brand as two sides of the same coin – fundamentally connected by an organisation’s underlying values (Cancialosi).
-Organisations that tout a best-in-class culture, like Google, Whole Foods, and Netflix have become the most sought-after employers (Denning).
+The influential reach of organizational culture seems to be growing.
+There are indications from research, millennial generation surveys, and social media that organizational culture is becoming an important factor in the fiercely competitive talent market.
+Recruits are starting to see culture and brand as two sides of the same coin – fundamentally connected by an organization’s underlying values (Cancialosi).
+Organizations that tout a best-in-class culture, like Google, Whole Foods, and Netflix have become the most sought-after employers (Denning).
 It is becoming apparent that when you create a culture that people want to be a part of, you are creating a sustainable competitive advantage.

 A Thriving Organisational Culture

-When you decide to invest in the culture of your organisation, you simultaneously invest in the people who care about it (your employees, customers, and partners) and move one step closer to being in alignment with the fulfilment of your organisation’s purpose.
+When you decide to invest in the culture of your organization, you simultaneously invest in the people who care about it (your employees, customers, and partners) and move one step closer to being in alignment with the fulfillment of your organization’s purpose.

 Boyce, A., Nieminen, L., Gillespie, M., Ryan, A., & Denison, D. (2015).
 Which comes first, organizational culture or performance?
 A longitudinal study of causal priority with automobile dealerships.
 Journal of Organizational Behavior, 36, 339–59.